acatl/jquery.module/README.md

     element.text("hello world!")
 }
 ```
-Or you may also write it as an Object.
+[depracated] Or you may also write it as an Object. - now more in favour of using the 'api' argument

 ```js
 window.MyObject = {